 Encourages independence and movement—lets toddlers pick their own books, zoom around safely, and feel "big kid" pride. |

-How to Make Your Baby Nursery Feel Spacious & Joyful
+How to Make Your Baby Nursery Feel Spacious and Joyful

 2. Safety Features for the Nursery